Schrausser/Velho-s-Cosmographia-tables/velho_tab01.md

 # velho_tab01.md

-Translation of the *heading text* for Velho's model of the Universe.
+Translation of the *heading text* for Velho's model of the universe.
 ~~~
 portugues	FIGURA DOS CORPOS CELESTES
 deutsch		Darstellung der Himmelskörper.